 - Your local Department of Motor Vehicles.

-- Most State and social service offices, which provide public services or assistance programs (e.g. Unemployment offices, Post offices or Social Security offices).
+- Most state and social service offices, which provide public services or assistance programs (e.g., unemployment offices, DMV, or Social Security offices).

 What kind of information do I need to register to vote?